-As it relates, environmental reporter Mark Grossi in “Stiffer rules could speed cleanup,” one of myriad articles in The Fresno Bee’s Fighting For Air special report published in 2007, revealed, in winter, “Gases from cars and trucks combine with ammonia from cow waste in the [San Joaquin] Valley’s booming dairy industry.
+As it relates, The Fresno Bee’s environmental reporter Mark Grossi in “Tactics labeled too weak in dirty fight: Air district’s leader says it balances health, economic concerns,” in the Dec.
+16, 2007 The Modesto Bee, revealed, in winter, “Gases from cars and trucks combine with ammonia from cow waste in the [San Joaquin] Valley’s booming dairy industry.
 The gases and the ammonia form microscopic specks of ammonium nitrate, which hang like tiny chemical bombs in the foggy air.

 “The specks, called PM-2.5, can penetrate deep into the lungs, triggering asthma, bronchitis and other ailments.
 The tiny chemical debris can pass into the blood and lodge in the heart.”

 In this regard there can be tremendous value in disposing of manure sustainably.

 And in furthering discussion along these lines, Williams and Gould-Wells pointed out, “California Polytechnic State University (Cal Poly) has devised a system at its dairy to capture methane, a naturally emitted manure biogas, and convert it into a usable energy source to create electric power.
 By incorporating a covered lagoon digester system with a microturbine electric generation system, manure’s undesirable byproducts can be transformed into valuable assets for a dairy farmer.
 If the total manure produced by dairy cows in the state of California could be converted to methane, the theoretical annual production would be 20 trillion British thermal units (BTU) which would be enough to power a 200-megawatt power plant.”